-A strategic inbound content strategy is a powerful tool in any marketer’s arsenal.
+A strategic inbound marketing strategy is a powerful tool in any marketer’s arsenal.
 If executed correctly, you will never have to make another sales call again.

-The key to a lasting inbound marketing strategy is knowing exactly who your customer is.
+The key to effective content marketing is knowing exactly who your customer is.
 What are their wants, needs, goals?
 How can your product, service, or brand be that solution for them?

 With these answers, you can create thought-provoking content so that when customers are ready to buy, you are first on their list (or…search query).

-Build a smart, strategic inbound marketing strategy by speaking to what customers really want – without you having to ask.
-How is this possible?
-With market research.
+Keep reading to learn how to build a smart, strategic inbound marketing strategy by speaking to what customers really want – without you having to ask.

 Before diving into the how, let’s discuss the what.